nobbyknox/wedding-countdown/README.md

 # Wedding Countdown

-A web based countdown to our wedding
+A silly countdown thingie to a random date.